Skip to main content

 Material Fee:$50

-Description: In this class students will be presented with a STEM building challenge to encourage their critical thinking with some hands on creative fun!
+Description: In this Part B of LEGO STEM class, students will be presented with all NEW themes for STEM building challenges to encourage their critical thinking with some hands on creative fun! *Part A is not a prerequisite for this class.*

 Choir